 - LING 525: Semantic Theory and Analysis (3 credits)

-- Please note that first-year breadth courses are waived if equivalent courses have been taken elsewhere.
+- First-year breadth courses may be waived if equivalent courses have been taken elsewhere.

 - Depth requirement (15 credits): A minimum of five courses from the following list, including at least one section of LING 530: